-- Before The Fall: A Light Novel prequel series and manga adaptation that details the creation of the Maneuver Gear and the battles of one young survivor of a Titan attack.
-Satoshi Shiki now helms a manga adaptation of this story.
+- Before The Fall: A prequel series and manga adaptation that details the creation of the Maneuver Gear and the battles of one young survivor of a Titan attack.
+Satoshi Shiki helms the manga adaptation.

 - A Choice with no Regrets: A Visual Novel and manga adaptation, written by Gun Snark and illustrated by Hikaru Suruga; this prequel details Levi's recruitment into the Survey Corps.
 It was adapted into a two-part OVA.